Hematocrit/packed cell volume

 Units of measurement

 Both are expressed as % of the blood (SI units are L/L).
 The conversion formula to SI units is as follows

 Whole blood, body cavity fluids (PCV only)

 EDTA is the preferred anticoagulant.
 Although citrate can be used, the volume of citrate in the tube (10% of the collection volume) will dilute the PCV or HCT accordingly.
 Heparinized whole blood can also be used.

 HCT and PCV are optimally stable for 24 hours at 4°C. After this time, RBC tend to swell which increases the MCV, falsely increasing the HCT and PCV potentially (RBC do not pack as well).
-Also red blood cells start to hemolyze with storage, resulting in false decreases in both HCT and PCV.
+Also red blood cells start to hemolyze with storage, resulting in false decreases in both the HCT and PCV.

 - Lipemia, icterus: No effect.

-Increased values (polycythemia, erythrocytosis)
+Increased values (erythrocythemia, erythrocytosis)

 - Relative change to blood water: Over-dilution with fluids, splenic relaxation (anesthetic agents, tranquilizers).

 - Absolute decrease in RBC mass: Indicates a true anemia, due to hemorrhage, hemolysis (intravascular, extravascular) or decreased production.
 Multiple mechanisms may be operative.